graciellehigino/ms_range_interactions/response-letter.md

 >https://doi.org/10.1111/1365-2664.12771 and
 >https://doi.org/10.1073/pnas.070446910"*

-We agree and we have updated our rasters to be now at 50km of resolution.
-Our overall results did not change with that (see line 125 and Results section, especially Table 1).
+We agree and we have updated our rasters to be at 50km of resolution.
+Our overall results did not change qualitatively after fixing the resolution (see line 125 and Results section, especially Table 1).

 >*"3.
 Gbif records: using records from any period in time from gbif will include